scenery-io/create-script/templates/default/README.md

 ## Static Files

-The contents of the `static/_assets` folder will be copied to the `build` folder/ Note that any changes in this folder will not be watched, so you need to run the bundler again or save a change in the code.
+The contents of the `static/_assets` folder will be copied to the `build` folder.
+Note that any changes in this folder will not be watched, so you need to run the bundler again or save a change in the code.

 > [!TIP]
 > Use an `import` statement for images (ie. icons) instead of adding them to `static/_assets`.
 This comes with a [few benefits](#import-images).